apache/druid/docs/ingestion/compaction.md

 ## Data handling with compaction
 During compaction, Druid overwrites the original set of segments with the compacted set.
 During compaction Druid locks the segments for the time interval being compacted to ensure data consistency.
 By default, compaction tasks do not modify the underlying data.
 You can configure the compaction task to change the query granularity or add or remove dimensions in the compaction task.
 This means that the only changes to query results should be the result of intentional, not automatic, changes.

 If an ingestion task needs to write data to a segment for a time interval locked for compaction, by default the ingestion task supersedes the compaction task and the compaction task fails without finishing.
 For manual compaction tasks you can adjust the input spec interval to avoid conflicts between ingestion and compaction.
 For automatic compaction, you can set the `skipOffsetFromLatest` key to adjustment the auto compaction starting point from the current time to reduce the chance of conflicts between ingestion and compaction.
 See [Compaction dynamic configuration](../configuration/index.md#compaction-dynamic-configuration) for more information.
-Another option is to set the compaction task to higher priority than the ingetion task.
+Another option is to set the compaction task to higher priority than the ingestion task.

 ### Segment granularity handling